Short-term pain to download a new app, but much lower friction to access chat functionality and having all conversations in one place.

 Needs to support both clients and staff

-In the case of Qwil, app complexity is further increased by the need to support both clients and staff with different in app features.
-For most organisations they have a sophisticated, often bespoke, primary client app but have no equivalent staff solution.
+In the case of Qwil, app complexity is further increased by the need to support both clients and staff with different in-app features.
+Most organisations have a sophisticated, often bespoke, primary client app but have no equivalent staff solution.

 Needs to supports multiple parties